alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * move more than 30 agency and arms length body websites across to [GOV.UK](http://gov.uk)

-* continue work on all 25 exemplar services, moving 2 more into beta (including [Lasting Power of Attorney](http://digital.cabinetoffice.gov.uk/2013/07/02/lasting-power-of-attorney-beta/)) and 1 into alpha.
+* continue work on all [25 exemplar services](https:www.gov.uk/transformation) moving 2 more into beta including [Lasting Power of Attorney](http://digital.cabinetoffice.gov.uk/2013/07/02/lasting-power-of-attorney-beta/) and 1 into alpha.
 This includes joint DWP/GDS work to explore enhancing the IT for [Universal Credit](https://www.gov.uk/government/news/universal-credit-roll-out-from-october-2013) to make use of advances in technology since the current system was developed

 * [invite suppliers to help us deliver the digital agenda](https://www.gov.uk/government/news/government-invites-suppliers-to-support-digital-by-default-agenda) through a new procurement framework